-"Another part of my job, and the faculty's job, is broadening people’s horizons, so that they may come here as very accomplished bluegrass fiddlers, and thinking that that’s the path they want, but then suddenly they learn that there’s something called klezmer music, and not only that, but they’re pretty good at it.”
+"Another part of our faculty's job is to broaden people’s horizons.
+Folks may come here as accomplished bluegrass musicians, and thinking that that’s the only path for them.
+But suddenly they learn that there’s something called Klezmer music, and not only that, but they’re pretty good at it.”

-"Berklee and its String Department are built on fostering creativity and independent thought, and analytical ability that is so linked to the ears and to the fingers.
-There is the opportunity to get a solid grounding in both traditional musical languages as well as contemporary ones.
+"Berklee and its String Department are built on fostering creativity and independent thought, as well as analytical ability that is so linked to the ears and to the fingers.
+There is the opportunity to get a solid grounding in traditional musical languages as well as contemporary ones.
 And it’s a very supportive community.
-Many conservatories, I can tell you, may be very good, but they can be very unhappy or very competitive.
-Competition can be a good thing in that it can drive us to achieve our absolute best potential, but it can also be demoralizing or we can lose the point.
-I think that’s one of the things I’ve seen from Berklee students and Berklee faculty—it’s all about the joy of music-making.
-It’s also about celebrating musical individuality, and I don’t see that everywhere."
+Many conservatories, I can tell you, may be very good, but they can be very unhappy or highly competitive environments.
+Competition can be a good thing when it drives us to achieve our absolute best potential, but it can be demoralizing if we lose sight of our purpose as musicians.
+I think that’s one of the things I’ve seen from Berklee students and Berklee faculty—we're all about the joy of music-making.
+We're also about celebrating musical individuality, and I don’t see that everywhere."

 "The world is changing.
-There are now string quartets that are not just wanting people who have a beautiful sound and a sure technique, but they’re wanting someone who can groove.
+There are new string quartets that are no longer just hiring people who have a beautiful sound and a sure technique; they’re wanting someone who can groove.
 Berklee trains string players to groove, as well as to improvise, to play with a sure technique, an expressive sound.
 It’s really about how do you make something come alive right now, in an immediate way."

-- Educator who has worked for arts institutions such as the Juilliard School, the New York Philharmonic, Carnegie Hall, the Los Angeles Philharmonic, and the Chamber Society of Lincoln Center, among others
+- Educator who has worked for numerous arts institutions, including the Juilliard School, the New York Philharmonic, Carnegie Hall, the Los Angeles Philharmonic, and the Chamber Society of Lincoln Center, among others